 This tried-and-true method works for many basic clogs.
 Here’s how:

-- Cover the drain, wait 15 minutes, and flush with boiling water.
+- Cover the drain, wait 15 minutes, and flush with hot water.

 The chemical reaction can help dislodge light build-up in the pipes.